codealisha99/how_to_full_stack/reacttt/src/NOTES.md

 HUMNE YEHH DUSRE PAGE MAI BANAYA HAI JISMAI EK OPTION HAI JO WITHOUT LOAD KIYAI ANDR HII ANDR WAPIS USENAGIVATE YAA LINK SE DUSRE ENDPOINT JAA RAHA HAI
 {here navigate is used as a door back to the orginal page}

+                              #argument can be the resources that we that function needs like the oil in the engine. rolling up the state
+is like make tunnel links in between the functions

+                              #prop drilling ka solution is context API

+                              #context API

+  1)include it from the react framework
+  2)declare it above everything to make it global 3)wrap the common ancestor with the <bulbcontext.provider value={{it should  contain the argument or the props}}> function <bulbcontext.provider/>   it should be the PROVIDER OF THE VALUES TO ALL THE FURTHER FUNCTIONS
+  4) then use it on the individual function by const {the prop it needs} = usecontext(bulbcontext);

+                                  ##make a separate provider like a pantry so it clears the kitchen area and then zikr krdo in the kitchen or in the main code## separate providing logic